 DESIGN PHASE ONGOING

-The City of Pittsburgh’s Department of Mobility and Infrastructure (DOMI) has completed the Preliminary Design Phase for the Mon-Oakland Mobility Project.
+The City of Pittsburgh’s Department of Mobility and Infrastructure (DOMI) is in the Final Design Phase for the Mon-Oakland Mobility Project.

-In November 2019, the design team submitted 30% design plans which include the general alignment of the mobility trail and realignment and expansion of the Three Rivers Heritage Trail.
-Based on public comments received on November 21, the team will continue to refine the alignment and identify specific paving materials, lighting needs, furnishings and other amenities in the coming months.
-The design will be advanced in conjunction with the Four Mile Run Stormwater Improvement Project, and the two design teams are working together to ensure that the projects accommodate and complement each other.
+In June 2020, the design team submitted 60% design plans for Phase 1 (Junction Hollow) and the 30% design plans for Phase 2 (Sylvan Avenue) which include the general alignment of the Mobility Trail and realignment and expansion of the Three Rivers Heritage Trail.
+Based on public comments received during public outreach events in October, the team will finalize the design of the trails.
+The Phase 1 design will be advanced, contracted, and constructed in conjunction with the PWSA Four Mile Run Stormwater Improvement Project, and the two design teams are working together to ensure that the projects accommodate and complement each other.